uestc-cyberlab/gpu_kernel_hijack/README.md

 ## <font size=5> I. Introduction</font>

 We found a kernel hijacking vulnerability on NVIDIA GPUs.
 Through manipulating the invocation mechanism of the CUDA driver functions, attackers can craft a disguised CUDA kernel loading API (**cuModuleLoad()**) to hijack the GPU kernel.
 With this vulnerability, attacks can implant malicious logic into the hijacked kernel, causing malicious code execution.
-We publish a paper to illustrate this vulnerability.
+We wrote a paper (A Novel Kernel Hijacking and Trojan Injection Method on Graphics Processing Units) to illustrate this vulnerability.

 ## <font size=5> II.
 Exploitation</font>